We have the following Railway Medical, Drug and Alcohol Tests at our centre:

 The approved practitioners provide PTS Medical Test and Network Rail Drug test in accordance to the relevant Railway Group Standards (RGS) and Network Rail Standards including NR/L2/OHS/018 and NR/L2/ OHS/00124.

 All Railway medical and Drug & Alcohol Testing are carried out by Accredited Occupational Health Partners.

 PTS is a system of safer working practices employed within the UK that is designed to ensure the safety of railway workers who are going to work on or near the line

 The PTS Courses (which is where any rail maintenance career begins) can only be attended after the successful completion of the PTS Medical and a Drug & Alcohol Test.
 These tests are the requirements of NetworkRail for obvious safety reasons and are compulsory.
 A valid PTS Medical and PTS Drug & Alcohol are required throughout your entire rail career.

-Anyone applying for or renewing their competence with Network rail and London underground in specific courses like Personal Track Safety (PTS), Basic Track Awareness and anyone working in a safety critical position within rail.
+Anyone applying for or renewing their competence with Network rail in specific courses like Personal Track Safety (PTS), Basic Track Awareness and anyone working in a safety critical position within rail.